 Scalping is Technical Analysis

 Fundamental analysis usually involves using a company's financial statements, discounted cash flow modeling and other tools to assess a company's intrinsic value.
-Scalpers may trade on news or events that drastically affects a company’s value immediately after its release.
-In some cases they may also use short term changes in fundamental ratios to scalp trades but typically they focus mostly on the technical charts.
+Scalpers may trade on news or events that drastically affect a company’s value immediately after its release.
+In some cases, they may also use short term changes in fundamental ratios to scalp trades but typically they focus mostly on the technical charts.

 Scalpers use technical analysis but within this style, can be either discretionary or system traders.
 Discretionary scalpers will make each trading decision in real time (albeit very quickly), whereas system scalpers follow a scalping system without making any individual trading decisions.
 Scalpers primarily use the market's prices to make their trading decisions, but some scalpers also use one or more technical indicators, such as moving averages, channel bands, and other chart patterns.

 Scalping chart timeframes and the amount of time that each trade is active are the shortest of all of the trading styles.
 For example, a day trader might use a five-minute chart, and make four or five trades per trading day, with each trade being active for thirty minutes.